cmcdowell/thor-scmversion/README.md

 are included since the last tag, and use the appropriate version.
 This works especially well with a CI server, allowing you to never have to directly manage versions at all.
-If no commits are tagged, the build number for the current version will be bumped instead, this behaviour can be canged with the `--default` command line option.
-If no commits are tagged the the, the level given by the `--default` option will be bumpped.
+If no commits are tagged, the build number for the current version will be bumped instead, this behaviour can be changed with the `--default` command line option.
+If no commits are tagged the level given by the `--default` option will be bumped.

     $ thor version:bump auto --default=patch